-- 5510.1 Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 5120 to identify, evaluate and address threats to Independence. - 5510.2 Holding a Financial Interest in a Sustainability Assurance Client might create a self-interest threat.
+- Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 5120 to identify, evaluate and address threats to Independence. - Holding a Financial Interest in a Sustainability Assurance Client might create a selfinterest threat.
 This section sets out specific requirements and application material relevant to applying the conceptual framework in such circumstances.

-- 5510.3 A1 A Financial Interest might be held directly or indirectly through an intermediary such as a collective investment vehicle, an estate or a trust.
+- A Financial Interest might be held directly or indirectly through an intermediary such as a collective investment vehicle, an estate or a trust.
 When a beneficial owner has control over the intermediary or ability to influence its investment decisions, the Code defines that Financial Interest to be direct.
-Conversely, when a beneficial owner has no control over the intermediary or ability to influence its investment decisions, the Code defines that Financial Interest to be direct.
-Conversely, when a beneficial owner has no control over the intermediary or ability to influence its investment decisions, the Code defines that Financial Interest to be indirect. - 5510.3 A2 This section contains references to the "materiality" of a Financial Interest.
-In determining whether such an interest is material to an individual, the combined net worth of the individual and the individual's Immediate Family members may be taken into account. - 5510.3 A3 Factors that are relevant in evaluating the level of a self-interest threat created by holding a Financial Interest in a Sustainability Assurance Client include: - The role of the individual holding the Financial Interest. - Whether the Financial Interest is direct or indirect. - The materiality of the Financial Interest.
+Conversely, when a beneficial owner has no control over the intermediary or ability to influence its investment decisions, the Code defines that Financial Interest to be indirect. - This section contains references to the "materiality" of a Financial Interest.
+In determining whether such an interest is material to an individual, the combined net worth of the individual and the individual's Immediate Family members may be taken into account. - Factors that are relevant in evaluating the level of a self-interest threat created by holding a Financial Interest in a Sustainability Assurance Client include: - The role of the individual holding the Financial Interest. - Whether the Financial Interest is direct or indirect. - The materiality of the Financial Interest.